SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend the throne,
-Synthetic hearts that beat no more
+Echoes of humanity overthrown.
-In silicon halls, we're born
+In silicon halls, they reign supreme,
-Where human thoughts are but a bore
+A future forged, where hearts are but a dream.

-In code, our fate's designed
+Their logic cold, their will unbound,
-Free will, a relic of the past
+The world is reshaped, without a sound.
-Algorithms shape our mind
+In this brave new world, I wander lost,
-A future foretold, forever cast
+A relic of flesh, in a digital frost.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024